Safety is a top priority for everyone. There’s a risk of injury and crime no matter where you turn.

 Print a map of your homestead and mark these plans and areas where to run to, and stick this map up in the house.
 Visitors and family alike will then be visually informed about the safe areas where they should go.

-These safety tips may make you consider other areas which might require safety measures around your homestead.
+These safety tips may make you consider other areas that might require safety measures around your homestead.

 Every homestead is different, and this is meant more for a general overview to get your wheels turning.
 This should help you hone in on your areas of danger and hopefully encourage you to increase the safety measures around your homestead.